In an article in the New York Times, and his PBS television documentary, Bruce Feiler writes about the allure of sacred pilgrimages and concludes:

-“At its core it’s a gesture of action.
+“At its core, it’s a gesture of action.
 In a world in which more and more things are artificial and ephemeral, a sacred journey gives the pilgrim the chance to experience something both physical and real.”

 For the past several years, Father David Gentry-Akin, my faculty-colleague at Saint Mary’s College of California, and I have taught a “faith-based travel course” during January Term.
-In January of 2015 we set off for Rome with 17 undergraduates, and Ginny Prior, a journalism professor, travel writer and the editor of our course blog.
+In January of 2015, we set off for Rome with 17 undergraduates, and Ginny Prior, a journalism professor, travel writer, and the editor of our course blog.

 “Walking in the Footsteps of the Early Christians” provides students an opportunity to travel to Rome and examine first-hand the “symbolic inventory” of an “eternal city” filled with ancient ruins, obelisks, catacombs, churches, and museums.

-Most of all, “Walking in the Footsteps,” has given voice to the “living stones” of witnesses that inhabit Rome today; they are the personal examples and “gesture of action” that give us hope in this time of Pope Francis’ pontificate.
+Most of all, “Walking in the Footsteps,” has given voice to the “living stones” of witnesses that inhabit Rome today; they are the personal examples and “gesture of action” that gives us hope in this time of Pope Francis’ pontificate.

-In our pilgrimage, we visit an array of women and men: Deacon Kevin Kilgore and the seminarians at the North American College who welcomed us to Vespers, and later shared pizza, and their personal faith-testimony; Sister Yudith Pereira-Rico, RJM whose organization Solidarity for South Sudan trains teachers and health care workers in that war-torn Africa country; American Brother Robert Schieler, FSC, the recently elected Superior General of the De La Salle Christian Brothers; and Sister Patricia Murray, IBVM, the Superior General of the International Union of Women Religious, whose years in Rome have given her the wisdom and know how to work with the Roman curia.
+In our pilgrimage, we visit an array of women and men: Deacon Kevin Kilgore and the seminarians at the North American College who welcomed us to Vespers, and later shared pizza, and their faith-testimony; Sister Yudith Pereira-Rico, RJM whose organization Solidarity for South Sudan trains teachers and health care workers in that war-torn Africa country; American Brother Robert Schieler, FSC, the recently elected Superior General of the De La Salle Christian Brothers; and Sister Patricia Murray, IBVM, the Superior General of the International Union of Women Religious, whose years in Rome have given her the wisdom and know-how to work with the Roman Curia.

 Later that week, we had a conversation with Archbishop David Moxon, he told us: “Pope Francis has become the parish-priest of the world.”
 David Moxon, a New Zealander, is the Archbishop of Canterbury’s representative to the Holy See.

-Here, the pope’s ability to identify pressing moral issues such as modern slavery and human trafficking has resulted in reaching out to Justin Welby, the Archbishop of Canterbury with their joint effort of a “Global Freedom Network,” an ecumenical and interfaith alliance.
+Here, the Pope’s ability to identify pressing moral issues such as modern slavery and human trafficking has resulted in reaching out to Justin Welby, the Archbishop of Canterbury, with their joint effort of a “Global Freedom Network,” an ecumenical and interfaith alliance.